 Leukotriene A4 (LTA4) hydrolase is a zinc-containing bifunctional enzyme that converts leukotriene A4 to leukotriene B4 and acts as an aminopeptidase (epoxide LTA4 to the diol leukotriene B4 (LTB4).
-The LTB4 plays a significant role in further development of many inflammatory disease conditions.
-As it was shown during the last 10-15 years, all therapeutic agents, which selectively inhibit LTA4 hydrolase and would inhibit the formation of LTB4, could be potentially useful for the inflammation process suppression.
-First inhibitors of LTA4 were based on the structure of a natural substrate.
-The next generation of peptide and non-peptide analogs was designed to mimic the substrate and contained potential zinc-chelating moieties, including thiols, hydroxamates and norstatines.
+The LTB4 plays a significant role in the further development of many inflammatory disease conditions.
+As shown during the last 10-15 years, all therapeutic agents, which selectively inhibit LTA4 hydrolase and inhibit the formation of LTB4, could be potentially helpful for the inflammation process suppression.
+The first inhibitors of LTA4 were based on the structure of a natural substrate.
+The next generation of peptide and non-peptide analogs was designed to mimic the substrate.
+They contain potential zinc-chelating moieties, including thiols, hydroxamates, and norstatines.

-Taking into account literature data and activity of experimentally approved drugs, we applied both structure-based and ligand-based approaches to generate docking models.
-Metal-binding sites of the ligands, hydrophobic regions and H-bonds they are forming with a protein molecule were used to produce accurate and exhaustive docking.
+Considering the literature data and activity of experimentally approved drugs, we applied both structure-based and ligand-based approaches to generate docking models.
+Metal-binding sites of the ligands, hydrophobic regions, and H-bonds that they are forming with a protein molecule were used to produce accurate and exhaustive docking.

 Janus Kinase 3 (JAK3)

-The Janus kinases (JAK 1,2,3) are a family of intracellular tyrosine kinases that play an important role in signaling cytokines that have been implicated in inflammatory process.
+The Janus kinases (JAK 1,2,3) are a family of intracellular tyrosine kinases that play an essential role in signaling cytokines implicated in the inflammatory process.
 All members of the family initiate binding of specific receptors with a broad array of cytokines.
-All of them are involved in activation of inflammation process.
-For example, they have a key function in Hemophagocytic lymphohistiocytosis (HLH).
+All of them are involved in the inflammation process activation.
+For example, they have a crucial function in Hemophagocytic lymphohistiocytosis (HLH).

-While inhibition of JAK1 and JAK2 can cause drug-related adverse events (e.g., overt immunosuppression, anemia), Janus Kinase 3 (JAK3), a hematopoetic cell-restricted tyrosine kinase, represents an attractive target for immunosuppression due to its limited tissue distribution and specific role in lymphoid homeostasis.
-Such JAK3 inhibitor as CP-690 550 has shown efficacy as immunosuppressants.
+While inhibition of JAK1 and JAK2 can cause drug-related adverse events (e.g., overt immunosuppression, anemia), Janus Kinase 3 (JAK3), a hematopoietic cell-restricted tyrosine kinase, represents an attractive target for immunosuppression due to its limited tissue distribution and specific role in lymphoid homeostasis.
+Such JAK3 inhibitor as CP-690 550 has shown efficacy as an immunosuppressant.

-Life Chemicals has prepared a library of potentially selective JAK3 inhibitors, identified by means of in silico screening and exhaustive docking procedures.
+Life Chemicals has prepared a library of potentially selective JAK3 inhibitors employing in silico screening and exhaustive docking procedures.
 Ligand efficiency was estimated by docking of the reference compounds.

 Prostaglandin-endoperoxide Synthase 2, Cyclooxygenase-2 (COX-2)

-Prostaglandin-endoperoxide synthase 2 (cyclooxygenase-2 or COX-2) is an enzyme that plays a key role in inflammatory processes by conversion of arachidonic acid to prostaglandin H2 which is an important precursor of prostaglandins (such as prostacyclin) and thromboxane A2.
+Prostaglandin-endoperoxide synthase 2 (cyclooxygenase-2 or COX-2) is an enzyme that plays a crucial role in inflammatory processes by conversion of arachidonic acid to prostaglandin H2, which is an important precursor of prostaglandins (such as prostacyclin) and thromboxane A2.
 Hence, inhibition of COX can provide relief from inflammation and pain symptoms.
-This enzyme contains a short N-terminal epidermal growth factor (EGF) domain, an α-helical membrane-binding moiety and a C-terminal catalytic domain.
+This enzyme contains a short N-terminal epidermal growth factor (EGF) domain, an α-helical membrane-binding moiety, and a C-terminal catalytic domain.
 Human PTGS2 (COX-2) functions as a conformational heterodimer, having a catalytic monomer and an allosteric monomer (E-cat) and E-allo.
-Heme binds only to the peroxidase site of catalytic part while substrates, as well as known inhibitors, bind to the COX site of catalytic part.
+Heme binds only to the catalytic part’s peroxidase site, while substrates and known inhibitors bind to the COX site of the catalytic part.
 E-cat is regulated by E-allo in a way dependent on a ligand to be bound to E-allo.

 Several studies showed that inflammation proteins (like Prostaglandin endoperoxide H synthases) are also targets of COX-2.
 Inhibition of COX-2 that is selectively induced by pro-inflammatory cytokines at the inflammation site increases the anti-inflammatory properties effect.
 One of the benefits of targeting COX-2 is its usual specific localization in inflamed tissue, so it causes much less gastric irritation associated with COX-2 inhibitors.
-It was also reported that selective inhibition of PTGS2 (COX-2) shows fewer side-effects in comparison to COX-1 enzyme.
+It was also reported that selective inhibition of PTGS2 (COX-2) shows fewer side effects than inhibition of the COX-1 enzyme.

 Fig. 5.
 Several docked reference compounds aligned in the active site of COX-2 protein (PDBID:5KIT) (left) and the same view for docked hits from the Life Chemicals Stock Collection (right).

 Sphingosine kinase 1 phosphorylates sphingosine to sphingosine-1-phosphate (S1P).
-Sphingosine kinase 1 is normally a cytosolic protein but is recruited to membranes rich in phosphatidate (PA), a product of Phospholipase D (PLD).
+Sphingosine kinase 1 is usually a cytosolic protein but is recruited to membranes rich in phosphatidate (PA), a product of Phospholipase D (PLD).
 Its substrate, Sphingosine-1-phosphate (S1P), is a novel lipid messenger with both intracellular and extracellular functions.
-Intracellularly, it regulates proliferation and survival of the cell, and extracellularly, it is a ligand for Sphingosine-1-phosphate receptor 1, providing an inflammation signalling.
+Intracellularly, it regulates the cell’s proliferation and survival, and extracellularly, it is a ligand for Sphingosine-1-phosphate receptor 1, providing an inflammation signaling.

 Sphingosine kinases (SKs) and their lipid product S1P play essential roles in inflammatory signaling processes, as well as disease development and progression.
-Systemic lupus erythematosus, arthritis, ulcerative colitis and Crohn’s disease are among the list of disorders, caused by activation of SK/S1P cascade.
+Systemic lupus erythematosus, arthritis, ulcerative colitis, and Crohn’s disease are among disorders caused by SK/S1P cascade activation.
 SKs can be activated by numerous growth factors and cytokines.
-Both isoforms of SK (SK1 and SK2) have the ability to phosphorylate sphingosine to form S1P, however, their substrate specificity is different.
+Both isoforms of SK (SK1 and SK2) can phosphorylate sphingosine to form S1P, however, their substrate specificity is different.

-This Library includes compounds selected by in silico screening and contains novel chemical structures with good predicted affinity to the active site.
+This Library includes compounds selected by in silico screening and contains novel chemical structures with well-predicted affinity to the active site.